Controlled Dangerous Substances (CDS) Policy

 Baltimore Psychiatry may prescribe limited CDS in the treatment of certain psychiatric disorders when warranted by a diagnosis, medically appropriate, and the benefits outweigh the risk.
 This information is provided so prospective patients can determine if we may be able to meet their treatment needs only.
 The decision to prescribe or not prescribe CDS is still always at the discretion of the provider.
 However, they can only do so when all policy criteria have been met.
 They cannot override these practice policies, negotiate, or make exceptions.
 We will never guarantee CDS prior to completing an evaluation, regardless of past history or evaluations.

-• Stimulants: For those with a legitimate ADHD diagnosis who depend on these medications, we want to ensure they have appropriate access.
+• Stimulants: For those with a legitimate ADHD diagnosis who depend on these medications, we want to ensure they have appropriate access without enduring stigma or facing arbitrary roadblocks.
 At the same time, we are keenly aware that individuals without ADHD attempt to inappropriately obtain these medications and have safeguards in place to prevent this.
 While we may prescribe stimulants in the treatment of ADHD this will only be done after a trial of a non-controlled substance has been found ineffective.
-If you have taken medication for ADHD previously and would like to receive immediate consideration for stimulant use, we will require that you have your medical records sent to us prior to considering the prescribing of a stimulant.
+If you taken medication for ADHD previously and would like to receive immediate consideration for a stimulant, we will require that you have your medical records sent to us prior to considering the prescribing of a stimulant.
 We must also agree with the diagnosis after conducting our own evaluation.
+If stimulants have already been discontinued the requirement for a non-stimulant trial will still apply.
 Anyone receiving stimulants from this practice must be able to pass a drug screen.
 It is unsafe to prescribe these medications at all for those with a history of certain medical and psychiatric disorders.
-Those with significant cardiovascular risk factors may be able to take these medications with careful monitoring but we are not able to prescribe for these individuals in this practice setting.
+Those with significant cardiovascular risk factors or bipolar disorder may be able to take these medications with careful monitoring but we are not able to prescribe for these individuals in this practice setting.
+We do not prescribe stimulants for anyone taking any other controlled substance medication.

 • Benzodiazepines and barbiturates: We NEVER prescribe these medications at this practice UNDER ANY CIRCUMSTANCES.
 These medications are generally only indicated for short-term use in a limited number of situations due to serious health and safety risks.
 Long-term use is often counterproductive and can lead to worsening baseline symptoms instead of improvement.